Symmetry, Thermodynamics and Topology in Active Matter: Topological defects

 \section{Topological defects}

-In a dual approach, some researchers have focused on describing active flows in terms of the dynamics of the topological defects in the nematic texture by developing a description of defects as active quasiparticles~\cite{shankar2018defect}.
-Growing interest in topological defects has also been driven by the recent experimental demonstrations of their possible biological function as loci of cell extrusion in cell layers~\cite{kawaguchi2017topological,saw2017topological}, seeds of multilayer formation in dense bacterial sheets~\cite{copenhagen2021topological} and organizing centers of morphogenetic processes in multicellular organisms~\cite{maroudas2021topological}.
+\mjb{Topological defects have been widely explored in both active and passive systems.
+What are the new features of \emph{active} defects and the challenges ahead?} \mcm{In active fluids spontaneous local currents turn the defects themselves into} \mjb{self-propelled entities.
+The interacting defect gas then forms an active fluid with the possibilty of dynamically generated order of the defect themselves, such as polar (ferromagnetic) order on a larger scale than the microscopic nematogens, and nonreciprocal interactions between defects.
+Furthermore, the spontaneous pair creation of defects driven by activity means we need a {\em full} many-body theory to describe the interacting defect gas {--} this does not currently exist. }

-Topological defects are zeros of the order parameter field.
-Those associated with non-contractible loops in the order parameter space are point-like in two dimensions ($2D$) and line-like in three dimensions, classified by their topological charge (see Fig.~\ref{fig:defects} for definition.)
+\paragraph{\mcm{Topological defects as a Coulomb gas in $2D$ passive matter.}} \mjb{To fill in with some background, } topological defects are zeros of the order parameter field classified by their topological charge (see Fig.~\ref{fig:defects} for definition.)
 In passive systems defects play a fundamental role in many two-dimensional phase transitions, the poster-child being the Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{kosterlitz1973ordering,chaikin2000principles}.
 First of all, the symmetry-breaking in the BKT transition is described by a subtle topological order in the defects themselves (in this case XY or U(1) vortices), rather than the spontaneous breaking of a global symmetry.
 At high temperature vortices are randomly distributed, whereas below a critical temperature they form measurable vortex-antivortex bound pairs.
 The transition is then described as vortex unbinding.
-Secondly, the defect degrees of freedom are the slowest, or rate-limiting, degrees of freedom in the approach to the ordered phase.
-Thus it is fundamental to formulate the transition as a many-body theory of defects, rather than a theory of the underlying spin degrees of freedom.
-Similarly the half-integer strength disclinations of two-dimensional nematics control the development of nematic order in the isotropic to nematic (I-N) phase transition~\cite{stein1978kosterlitz}.
+Secondly, the defect degrees of freedom are the slowest, or rate-limiting, degrees of freedom in the approach to the ordered phase. \mjb{The BKT transition is therefore fundamentally formulated } as a many-body theory of a gas of defects \mjb{by mapping the defects onto interacting Coulomb charges.} Similarly the half-integer strength disclinations of two-dimensional nematics control the development of nematic order in the isotropic to nematic (I-N) phase transition~\cite{stein1978kosterlitz}.